KaloudasDev/contribution-forge/README.md

 > [!WARNING]
 > Ensure your Git repository is initialized and connected to a remote before running the generator.
-> Running this script modifies your commit history.

 ## Configuration